Dey-Lab-Team/culture-collections/README.md

 ```sh
 mamba env create -f environment.yml
 ```
 Potentially you need to accept the installation by tiping `y` and hitting enter.
+Note, depending on which version you have installed you need to replace `mamba` with `micromamba` or `conda`.

 ### Manually adjust environment
 Unfortunately, we have to add some installations manually.
 The bugs causing these issues are already fixed, however, the new versions are not released yet.
 Therefore, conda/mamba only has access to the old versions.
 For now, we just add the fixed versions manually to our environment.
 First, activate the environment: